MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/enhanced-email.md

 > [!IMPORTANT]
+> - The enhanced email experience is only available in the Sales Hub app.
-> System administrators must enable the enhanced email experience before you can use it.
+> - System administrators must enable the enhanced email experience before you can use it.

 Compose an email using the enhanced experience: